EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

     #enables splunk at boot
 1. `splunk start`
 1. `splunk enable deploy-server`
-    #enables deployment server
+    #enables deployment server (use admin and password that you set up when starting Splunk.)

-At this point you should be able to sign into the Web Server by navigating to https://<splunk-ms IP>:8443
+At this point you should be able to sign into the Web Server by navigating to https://_splunk-msIP_:8443

 ### splunk-uf
 Login as root through SSH or the Digital Ocean console and use the following commands: